mayyuchencao/mayyuchencao/README.md

 About Me

 * 🎓 Studying Honours Computer Science with a minor in Statistics at the University of Waterloo
-* 💼 Incoming AI Software Developer Co-op at CIBC
+* 💼 AI Software Developer Co-op at CIBC
 * 💡 Interested in building reliable, practical, and user-focused software
 * 🌱 Passionate about applying AI and ML to meaningful, real-world projects